wjakubowicz/django_crm/README.md

 ## Technologies
 - **Backend**: Django
 - **Frontend**: HTML, CSS (Bootstrap), JavaScript
-- **Database**: SQLite (default), configurable to PostgreSQL, MySQL, etc.
+- **Database**: SQLite (configurable to PostgreSQL, MySQL, etc.)
-- **Mapping**: Folium for generating interactive maps
-- **Geocoding**: Geopy for converting addresses into geographic coordinates

 ## Future Enhancements:
+- Define user roles and permissions
 - Display a checkmark next to the selected theme
+- Enable 2FA login using an authenticator app or a hardware token
+- Ensure data encryption
+- Export data to popular document formats such as PDF, CSV, and XLSX
+- Implement automatic database backup
 - Improve language support and enable language switching
-- Export data to popular document formats such as PDF, CSV, and XLSX
-- Enable 2FA login using an authenticator app or a hardware token
 - Log changes made to the database
-- Implement automatic database backup
-- Define user roles and permissions
-- Ensure data encryption

 ## Installation
 To get this project up and running on your local machine, follow these steps: